kj2013/claff-happydb/README.md

 Task
-Given: An account of a happy moment, marked with individual's demographics, recollection time and relevant labels.
+Given: An account of a happy moment with relevant labels.

-Task 1: Predict agency/social labels for unseen data, based on a small labeled and large unlabeled training data.
+Task 1: Semi-supervised learning task: Predict agency and social labels for happy moments in the test set.

-Task 2: Suggest interesting ways to automatically characterize the happy moments, e.g., in terms of affect, emotion, participants and content, based on a small labeled and large unlabeled training data
+Task 2: Unsupervised task: Propose new characterizations and insights (not necessarily and not limited to themes) for happy moments in the test set, e.g., in terms of affect, emotion, participants and content.

 Evaluation: <TBA>